ubc-cirrus-lab/unfaasener/benchmarks/gcp_workflows/ImageProcessingWorkflow/README.md

  This directory includes the implementation of the ImageProcessing benchmark for Google Cloud Workflows.
 The subdirectories contain the code for the Google Functions that participate in the workflow, while the [yaml file](./ImageProcessing_Workflow.yaml) provides the workflow definition.

 To use the benchmark, you'll need to edit `ImageProcessing_Workflow.yaml` with the appropriate paths to the Google functions in your account.

+Please note that in order to run the Workflow instance on the GCP console, you must provide an input with the image file name in the following format: `{"fileName": <YOUR_FILE_NAME>}`.
+Additionally, ensure that you modify the bucket name in the workflow's functions to correctly retrieve your image.
+To do this, update `bucket = storage_client.bucket(<YOUR_BUCKET_NAME>)` in `main.py` file within the respective subdirectories.